-What is Islamic Art?
+What is Islamic art?

-The Dome of the Rock, the Taj Mahal, a Mina’i ware bowl, a silk carpet, a Qur‘an; all of these are examples of Islamic Art.
-But what is Islamic Art?
+The Dome of the Rock, the Taj Mahal, a Mina’i ware bowl, a silk carpet, a Qur‘an—all of these are examples of Islamic art.
+But what is Islamic art?

-Islamic Art is not a monolithic style or movement; it spans 1,300 years of history and has incredible geographic diversity—Islamic empires and dynasties controlled territory from Spain to western China at various points in history.
+Islamic art is not a monolithic style or movement; it spans 1,300 years of history and has incredible geographic diversity—Islamic empires and dynasties controlled territory from Spain to western China at various points in history.
 However, few if any of these various countries or Muslim empires would have referred to their art as Islamic.
 An artisan in Damascus thought of his work as Syrian or Damascene—not as Islamic.

-As a result of thinking about the problems of calling such art Islamic, certain scholars and major museums, like the Metropolitan Museum of Art, have decided to omit the term Islamic when they renamed their new galleries of Islamic Art.
+As a result of thinking about the problems of calling such art Islamic, certain scholars and major museums, like the Metropolitan Museum of Art, have decided to omit the term Islamic when they renamed their new galleries of Islamic art.
 Instead, they are called “Galleries for the Art of the Arab Lands, Turkey, Iran, Central Asia, and Later South Asia,” thereby stressing the regional styles and individual cultures.
-Thus, when using the phrase, Islamic Art, one should know that it is a useful, but artificial, concept.
+Thus, when using the phrase, Islamic art, one should know that it is a useful, but artificial, concept.

-Similarly, there are themes and types of objects that link the arts of the Islamic World together.
-Calligraphy is a very important art form in the Islamic World.
-The Qur’an, written in elegant scripts, represents Allah’s (or God’s) divine word, which Muhammad received directly from Allah during his visions.
+Similarly, there are themes and types of objects that link the arts of the Islamic world together.
+Calligraphy is a very important art form in the Islamic world.
+The Qur’an, written in elegant scripts, represents Allah’s—or God’s—divine word, which Muhammad received directly from Allah during his visions.
 Quranic verses, executed in calligraphy, are found on many different forms of art and architecture.
 Likewise, poetry can be found on everything from ceramic bowls to the walls of houses.
 Calligraphy’s omnipresence underscores the value that is placed on language, specifically Arabic.

-The study of the arts of the Islamic World has also lagged behind other fields in Art History.
+The study of the arts of the Islamic world has also lagged behind other fields in art history.
 There are several reasons for this.
-First, many scholars are not familiar with Arabic or Farsi (the dominant language in Iran).
+First, many scholars are not familiar with Arabic or Farsi—the dominant language in Iran.
 Calligraphy, particularly Arabic calligraphy, as noted above, is a major art form and appears on almost all types of architecture and arts.
 Second, the art forms and objects prized in the Islamic world do not correspond to those traditionally valued by art historians and collectors in the Western world.
 The so-called decorative arts—carpets, ceramics, metalwork, and books—are types of art that Western scholars have traditionally valued less than painting and sculpture.
-However, the last fifty years has seen a flourishing of scholarship on the arts of the Islamic World.
+However, the last fifty years has seen a flourishing of scholarship on the arts of the Islamic world.

-Arts of the Islamic World
+Arts of the Islamic world

-Here, we have decided to use the phrase “Arts of the Islamic World” to emphasize the art that was created in a world where Islam was a dominant religion or a major cultural force, but was not necessarily religious art.
-Often when the word “Islamic” is used today, it is used to describe something religious; thus using the phrase, Islamic Art, potentially implies, mistakenly, that all of this art is religious in nature.
-The phrase, "Arts of the Islamic World," also acknowledges that not all of the work produced in the “Islamic World” was for Muslims or was created by Muslims.
+In this article, we use the phrase “Arts of the Islamic World” to emphasize that the art discussed was created in a world where Islam was a dominant religion or a major cultural force but was not necessarily religious art.
+Often, when the word Islamic is used today, it is used to describe something religious; thus using the phrase Islamic art could be mistakenly interpreted to mean that all of this art is religious in nature.
+The phrase Arts of the Islamic World also acknowledges that not all of the work produced in the Islamic world was for Muslims or created by Muslims.

 Note on organization from the contributing editor

-Arabic, Persian and Turkish are complex languages whose transcription from their respective scripts to English has changed considerably over time.
+Arabic, Persian, and Turkish are complex languages whose transcription from their respective scripts to English has changed considerably over time.
 For the sake of ease, we have used the most common forms today, omitting the vocalizations.
-While we have aimed for consistency, we have also tried to use the simplest forms for those who are new to the arts of the Islamic World.
+While we have aimed for consistency, we have also tried to use the simplest forms for those who are new to the arts of the Islamic world.